 Configuration

 The <commentix-widget> HTML element accepts various attributes to configure the widget.
-See the list below for the
+This page serves as the

 complete reference.